bysoft/phonegap-demos/README.md

   * media
   * contacts

-4. <font color="blue">__to-do list__
+4. __to-do list__
-This is the one that Joni will tackle first, as it can demonstrate most APIs and is an common/understood app type.</font>
+This is the one that Joni will tackle first, as it can demonstrate most APIs and is an common/understood app type.
   * storage
   * device
   * events